 Mute swans are graceful on the water but can appear awkward and ungainly in flight and on land.
 These are very aggressive birds when defending their territory and nesting sites, and they will charge and attack large birds and mammals, including humans, that they perceive to be a threat.
 When swimming, they may hold their wings over their backs in a puffed up position to advertise their strength, and the neck may be held in a strong S-curve as an aggressive posture.
 Despite their large size, these swans may "tip up" to dabble for vegetation below the water's surface, extending their necks to reach into mud and algae.
 In flight, mute swans hold their necks out straight and the legs and feet extend to the end of the tail.

+Mute swans are monogamous and believed to mate for life.
 The pair will work together to create a mound of plant material in shallow water for the nest.
 Both parents incubate the 2-10 gray or blue-green stained eggs for 36-38 days, and both parents help watch over the precocial young until the birds’ first flight at 100-150 days.
 Young birds learn to swim and forage within a day of hatching.
 Mated pairs raise one brood per year.

 Attracting Mute Swans: